Kodocha: Main characters

-At the start of the series, Sana is an exuberantly child actress who has been having a hard time at school due to the antics of troublemaker Akito Hayama.
+At the start of the series, Sana is an exuberant child actress who has been having a hard time at school due to the antics of troublemaker Akito Hayama.
 Sana sets out to stop him and bring peace to her world; however, she soon learns that there is more to Akito than it seems.
 While she is energetic and always has a smile on her face, she also has a short temper and fierce determination.
-She never backs down from a fight, especially against Akito, who she considers her rival, friend, and later on, her boyfriend.
+She never backs down from a fight, especially against Akito.

 Sana was adopted by her mother Misako as an infant after Misako found her abandoned on a park bench.
 At her mother's behest, she began her acting career at the Komawari Theater Troupe when she was five years old, and now stars in a popular variety program called Child's Toy, as well as several commercials.
 During the course of the series, her career flourishes.
 She stars in multiple TV dramas and a feature film.
 Sana also deals with many ups-and-downs of show business, such as competitive co-stars, rabid fans, zealous paparazzi, false rumors in tabloids, ruthless talent managers who try to poach her, and in the anime, even an imposter.

 From the beginning of the series, she developed a strong rivalry with Akito and gradually falls in love with him, although she doesn't realize it until after he starts dating Fuka.

 In a 2009 one-shot called Deep Clear, Sana asks for help from a detective.
 In Deep Clear, Sana is separated from Akito because Akito told her to divorce him if she chooses to have the baby, but she longed to raise the baby with him.
 They reconcile when their daughter is born.
 Although they are married, Sana and Akito still argue.